Before we get into the nuts and bolts of Texas Holdem strategy, I thought I would share a quote that is quite appropriate for most readers:

 - The player who last raised pre-flop will typically have the strongest hands; thus will get the benefit of the doubt when he bets again.

-The dryer the board, the less likely your opponent hit and therefore the more often we will want to bet to win the pot.
+The dryer the board, the less likely your opponent hit and therefore the more often we will want to bet so that we can take down the pot.

 But we should also be more prone to bet when we have a chance to win the pot when called.
 In other words, we have pot equity in the form of a draw or overcards.